NEMESIS-7/Library_Management_System/README.md

 Handles operations related to managing library members:

-- `void addMember(String ID, com.librarysystem.model.Member member)`: Adds a member to the system.
+- `void addMember(String ID, Member member)`: Adds a member to the system.
 - `void displayMembers()`: Displays all members in the system.
-- `com.librarysystem.model.Member searchByID(String ID)`: Searches for a member by their ID and returns it if found.
+- `Member searchByID(String ID)`: Searches for a member by their ID and returns it if found.
-- `com.librarysystem.model.Member searchByName(String name)`: Searches for a member by their name and returns it if found.
+- `Member searchByName(String name)`: Searches for a member by their name and returns it if found.
 - `void showEmails()`: Displays the email addresses of all members along with their names.
 - `void showLibrarians()`: Displays the names and roles of all members who are librarians.